 CS 138 abc.
 Computer Algorithms.
 9 units (3-0-6); first, second, third terms.
 Prerequisites: CS 21 and CS 38, or instructor's permission.
 Design and analysis of algorithms.
 Techniques for problems concerning graphs, flows, number theory, string matching, data compression, geometry, linear algebra and coding theory.
 Optimization, including linear programming.
 Randomization.
 Basic complexity theory and cryptography.
-Instructor: Schulman.
-Parts b, c not offered 2011-12.
+Not offered 2010-11.

 CS 139 abc.
 Concurrency in Computation.
 9 units (3-0-6); first, second, third terms.
 Prerequisites: CS 21 and CS 38, or instructor's permission.
 Design and verification of concurrent algorithms.
 Topics: different models of concurrent computations; process synchronization by shared variables and synchronization primitives; distributed processes communicating by message exchange; the concepts of synchronization, indivisible actions, deadlock, and fairness; semantics and correctness proofs; implementation issues; and application to VLSI algorithm design.
 Parallel machine architecture issues include mapping a parallel algorithm on a network of processors, and classical parallel algorithms and their complexity.
-Not offered 2011-12.
+Not offered 2010-11.

 CS 141 abc.
 Distributed Computation Laboratory.
 9 units (3-3-3); first, second, third terms.
 Prerequisites: CS 3, CS 21 and CS 38, or instructor's permission.
-This laboratory course deals with the systematic design and implementation of high-confidence scalable networks of communications.

-nicating objects that discover other objects, configure themselves into collaborating groups of objects, and adapt to their environment.
+This laboratory course deals with the systematic design and implementation of high-confidence scalable networks of communicating objects that discover other objects, configure themselves into collaborating groups of objects, and adapt to their environment.
 Teams of students explore theories and methods of implementation to obtain predictability and adaptability in distributed systems.
 Each team of students is expected to submit a research paper at the end of the third term, schedule demonstrations periodically, and maintain documents describing their project status.
 Instructor: Chandy.
+Given in alternate years; only (a) offered 2010-11.

 CS/EE 143.
 Communication Networks.
 9 units (3-3-3); first term.
-Prerequisites: Ma 2 ab, CS 24 and CS 38, or instructor permission.
+Prerequisite: Ma 2 ab.
 This course introduces the basic mechanisms and protocols in communication networks, and mathematical models for their analysis.
 It covers topics such as digitization, switching, switch design, routing, error control (ARQ), congestion control, layering, queuing models, optimization models, basics of protocols in the Internet, wireless networks, and optical networks.
+This course can be combined with CS/EE 144 and CS/EE 145 to satisfy the project requirement for CS undergraduate degree.
 Instructor: Low.

 CS/EE 144.
 Ideas behind the Web.
 9 units (3-0-6); second term.
-Prerequisites: Ma 2 ab, CS 24 and CS 38, or instructor permission.
+Prerequisite: Ma 2 ab.
 The Web is an essential part of our lives, and we all depend on it every day, but do you really know what makes it work?
 This course studies the "big" ideas behind the Web: How do search engines work?
 How can search engines make so much money from putting ads next to their search results?
 Are there ways to prevent spammers from accumulating lots of e-mail addresses?
 What does the Web actually look like?
 How big is the Web?
 For all these questions and more, the course will provide a mixture of both mathematical models and real-world, hands-on labs.
+This course can be combined with CS/EE 143 and CS/EE 145 to satisfy project requirement for CS undergraduate degree.
 Instructor: Wierman.

 CS/EE 145.
 Projects in Networking.
 9 units (0-0-9); third term.
-Prerequisites: Either CS/EE 144 or CS 141 b in the preceding term, or instructor permission.
+Prerequisites: CS/EE 143, CS/EE 144.
 Students are expected to execute a substantial project in networking, write up a report describing their work, and make a presentation.
-Instructors: Chandy, Low, Wierman.
+This course can be combined with CS/EE 143 and CS/EE 144 to satisfy the project requirement for CS undergraduate degree.
+Instructors: Low, Wierman.